whole-communities-whole-health/wcwh-repo-template/README.md

 ## Instructions for creating a repository from this template

-To use this template to create your own repository, follow the steps below.
+To use this template to create your own repository in the WCWH organization, follow the steps below.
 1. Click the green "Use this template" button at the top of this page.
 2. In the "Owner" drop down list, select whole-communities-whole-health so that the repository you create is visible to other people within WCWH.
 (You do not want your username here).
+If you do not have the option to change the owner, contact [Joe Midura](https://github.com/josephmidura) so that he can add you to the organization.
 3. Choose a descriptive repository name.
 4. Select "Private" to keep your repository visible only to people in the WCWH Github organization, and "Public" if you want it to be publicly available.
 5. Verify that your screen matches the picture below.
 Click the green button "Create repository from template."